-Most metals in the earth's atmosphere inevitably change into more Computers have become an indispensable part of modern society. thermodynamically stable compounds such as oxides or sulfides.
-To In this course, both VLSI technology and computer architecture understand this principle more precisely, students will learn chemical and electro-chemical equilibrium theory, and kinetics theory in relation to corrosion and oxidation of metals.
-Practical examples will be used to explain the phenomena and theories of wet corrosion and high-temperature oxidation, deepening students understanding of the chemical and electro-chemical reactions related to macro phenomena of corrosion and oxidation.
+Most metals in the earth's atmosphere inevitably change into more thermodynamically stable compounds such as oxides or sulfides.
+To understand this principle more precisely, students will learn chemical and electro-chemical equilibrium theory, and kinetics theory in relation to corrosion and oxidation of metals.
+Practical examples will be used to explain the phenomena and theories of wet corrosion and high-temperature oxidation, deepening students' understanding of the chemical and electro-chemical reactions related to macro phenomena of corrosion and oxidation.
 This course will be offered in English with a lecture and practice style, using English-language materials.
 A detailed outline of the course will be presented during the first class.